an7user/SQL_scripts/SQL_SCRIPTS.md

 SELECT *,

-case
+CASE

-when rating > 9.5 and unit_price < 30 then 'Best product'
+WHEN rating > 9.5 and unit_price < 30 then 'Best product'

 ELSE 'other'